zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 You can Flash the rpi_pico with a SEGGER JLink debug probe as described in :ref:`Building, Flashing and Debugging <west-flashing>`.

-Here is an example of building and flashing the :ref:`blinky-sample` application.
+Here is an example of building and flashing the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/blinky